almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 ### Build your negotiation skills

-* have to pratice it
+* have to practice it
 * you don't get what you don't ask for
 * work should not be different when it comes to negotiation
 * [https://roberthalf.com/salary-guide](https://roberthalf.com/salary-guide) and [https://www.payscale.com/my/survey/choose](https://www.payscale.com/my/survey/choose) have salary information